goshaguryanov/gitlab-cli/README.md

 You can find your Project ID inside your GitLab repository:
 ![Where is my Project ID](https://github.com/capJavert/gitlab-cli/raw/master/images/where-is-my-project-id.jpg "Where is my Project ID")

-You can check [Creating a personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#creating-a-personal-access-token) for information on how to generate your GitLab access token.

 This will create configuration file at `~/.gitlabcli/config` and use it for all other commands.